ALGORITHM2025

 • On “Zeckendorf's Theorem” Wikipedia

-(i) First, a chosen set of Fibonacci terms is aggregated into a single numerical value.
+(i) A chosen collection of Fibonacci numbers is added together into a single value.

-(ii) In a second step, the selection itself is discarded, and only the resulting sum is returned to a Greedy Algorithm.
+(ii) The list of chosen indices is then discarded, and only the resulting sum is handed to a Greedy Algorithm.

-This round-trip, from arbitrary input to canonical additive form and back, utilizes Binet’s Formula, the Hurwitz Satz, and Zeckendorf’s Theorem to yield a stable, reversible, and fully bounded finitary encoding-decoding scheme.
+This round trip, from an arbitrary input to its canonical additive form and back, relies on Binet’s Formula, Hurwitz’s Theorem, and Zeckendorf’s Theorem.
+Together they yield a stable, reversible, and fully bounded encoding-decoding scheme.

 For $x,y\in\mathbb{N}$ we define the even-band and odd-band supports,